-For clients and families in the South Island and Gulf Islands, please see this update about transition of home support services.
+For clients and families in the South Island and Gulf Islands, please see visit our Beacon Community Services Transition web page.

 Home Support is care provided in your home by Community Health Workers who are directed by a nurse.
 Community Health Workers help with things like medications, bathing and dressing for eligible clients who are:

 - ill or recovering from illness or surgery